-Prior to entrance to the Waiver, DHS/DDS Intake Staff meet with the potential member, his/her family and/or legal representative(s) and any other person(s) chosen by the member.
+Prior to entrance to the waiver, DHS/DDS Intake Staff meet with the potential member, his/her family and/or legal representative(s) and any other person(s) chosen by the potential member.
 During the meeting, Intake Staff gather information about the potential member's strengths and needs and natural and generic supports and services available to determine the waiver services required by the potential member.
-The Individual Plan is completed at the meeting and is based on the principals of person-centered planning.
+The Individual Plan is completed at the meeting and is based on the principals of Person-Centered Planning.
 The Plan specifically identifies the needs of the potential member along with the available resources identified to meet those needs.
-In the event the waiver service needs of the potential member are greater than the annual cost limit of the IHSW-A, the potential waiver member is referred for entrance to the Community Waiver, a waiver without an individual cost limit also administered by DHS/DDS, for individuals with intellectual disabilities.
-If enrollment is denied, the individual is offered the opportunity for a Fair Hearing.
-A Notice of Action form is mailed notifying the individual enrollment has been denied.
+In the event the waiver service needs of the potential member are greater than the annual cost limit of the IHSW-C, the potential member is referred for entrance to the Community Waiver, a waiver without an individual cost limit also administered by DHS/DDS, for individuals with an intellectual disability.
+If enrollment is denied, A Notice of Action form is mailed notifying the individual enrollment has been denied.
 The notice includes information regarding the right to request a Fair Hearing.
 In addition, the individual receives a pamphlet related to the Fair Hearing process during the Intake and eligibility process.

 - c.
 Participant Safeguards.
-When the State specifies an individual cost limit in Item B-2-a and there is a change in the participant's condition or circumstances post-entrance to the waiver that requires the provision of services in an amount that exceeds the cost limit in order to assure the participant's health and welfare, the State has established the following safeguards to avoid an adverse impact on the participant (check each that applies): - ▼ The participant is referred to another waiver that can accommodate the individual's needs. - Additional services in excess of the individual cost limit may be authorized.
+When the State specifies an individual cost limit in Item B-2-a and there is a change in the participant's condition or circumstances post-entrance to the waiver that requires the provision of services in an amount that exceeds the cost limit in order to assure the participant's health and welfare, the State has established the following safeguards to avoid an adverse impact on the participant (check each that applies): - The participant is referred to another waiver that can accommodate the individual's needs. - Additional services in excess of the individual cost limit may be authorized.